Sociocultural Norm Similarities and Differences via Situational Alignment and Explainable Textual Entailment: Experiments and Evaluation

-\paragraph{Automatic Metrics.} Following \citet{chakrabarty2022flute}, we evaluate the quality of model-generated explanations using the \textit{explanation score} metric: an average of BLEURT \cite{sellam2020bleurt, pu2021learning} and BERTScore \cite{https://doi.org/10.48550/arxiv.1904.09675}.
+\paragraph{Automatic Metrics.} Following \citet{chakrabarty-etal-2022-flute}, we evaluate the quality of model-generated explanations using the \textit{explanation score} metric: an average of BLEURT \cite{sellam2020bleurt, pu2021learning} and BERTScore \cite{https://doi.org/10.48550/arxiv.1904.09675}.
 We report the macro average F1 score at three thresholds of the explanation score: 0, 50, and 60.
 F1@0 is equivalent to simply computing the F1 score, while F1@50 counts only the correctly predicted labels that achieve an explanation score greater than 50 as correct.

-As shown in Table \ref{table:results}, current off-the-shelf models lack heavily in performance on our dataset, at most achieving an F1 score of 33.48, despite being fine-tuned on closely related tasks such as e-SNLI.
-This verifies the need for a domain-specific dataset, since the general NLI data is not sufficient to perform well on our task.
-Even a model fine-tuned on our data only achieves 54.52 F1 score, showing that there is still ample room for improvement.
-This result demonstrates the difficulty of reasoning about entailment of cross-cultural social norms.
+As shown in Table \ref{table:results}, current off-the-shelf models under 3B parameters lack heavily in performance on our dataset, at most achieving an F1 score of 33.48, despite being fine-tuned on closely related tasks like e-SNLI.
+This verifies the need for a domain-specific dataset, as general NLI data is observed to be insufficient to perform well on our task.
+Furthermore, even the model fine-tuned on our data only achieves 54.52 F1 score, showing that there is still ample room for improvement in this domain.

-When considering quality of explanations, we see a very steep drop in performance for models fine-tuned on related tasks (25.85 to 7.11 for FLAN-T5 and 33.48 to 1.14 for T5-eSNLI), indicating that current datasets do not enable sufficient explanation quality for reasoning about social norm entailment.
-For the model fine-tuned on our data, the performance drop when accounting for explanation quality is not as sharp (21\% for T5-SocNorm vs 72\% for FLAN-T5), indicating that our dataset may enhance the ability of reasoning about social norm entailment.
+When considering explanation quality, we see a very steep drop in performance from F1@0 to F1@60 for models fine-tuned on related tasks (72.50\% for FLAN-T5 and 96.59\% for T5-eSNLI), indicating that current datasets do not enable sufficient explanation quality for reasoning about social norm entailment.
+For the models fine-tuned on our data, the performance drop when accounting for explanation quality is not as sharp ($\approx$ 21\% for T5-SocNorm and mT5-SocNorm).